 My Cinnamon Raisin Plantain Muffins were quite the hit.
 So, with that in mind (not to mention my own love for plantain muffins) I created another plantain recipe to share.
 This one, like the last, is easy to make and requires a short list of ingredients.
 These Cinnamon Apple Plantain Muffins are gluten free, grain free, vegan and Paleo.

 *For the coconut butter, I linked to the brand I recommend, but for this recipe I made my own.
 Making coconut butter is really easy – all you need is a food processor and a few cups of unsweetened shredded or flaked coconut.
 You simply blend the coconut (stopping to scrape the sides every so often) until it becomes smooth and liquid-like.
 When warm, the coconut butter will be liquid.
 It remains soft, but solid at room temperature and hardens in the cold.
+I also have a recipe for Roasted Coconut Butter, which is absolutely fantastic!

 These muffins are extremely moist, so I suggest storing them in the fridge.
 I typically let my muffins cool on a drying rack overnight so that more moisture escapes and then put them in the fridge in the morning.
 This recipe makes 8 muffins.